watson-developer-cloud/node-red-labs/advanced_examples/visual_recognition_file_send/README.md

 # Sending a file to Watson Recongition for classification

 Note: This lab assumes you have prior knowledge of the Visual Recognition Service and/or have completed the [Visual Recognition lab](https://github.com/watson-developer-cloud/node-red-labs/tree/master/basic_examples/visual_recognition).
-You will need a Bluemix account with a Node-RED application connected to the Visual Recognition service to complete this lab.
+You will need an IBM Cloud account with a Node-RED application connected to the Visual Recognition service to complete this lab.

 ## Overview
 This flow will allow you to create a webpage, select a picture from your file system and submit it into Node-RED.
 You will receive the image classifications both on the webpage and in the Node-RED debug tab.
 The lab makes use of an HTTP Multipart node and a file buffer node.